-Fixed Rate Lock is a feature on all HSBC Fixed Rate Home Loans, excluding home loan pre-approval applications, that can guarantee the interest rate(s) for your Fixed Rate home loan from the time you submit your home loan application until 90 days from the date that we unconditionally approve your loan application.
+Fixed Rate Lock is a feature on all HSBC Fixed Rate Home Loans, excluding home loan pre-approval applications, that can guarantee the interest rate(s) for your fixed rate between the time we receive your Fixed Rate Lock request and the time of settlement or variation.
 It can protect you against any rate rises during this period.
-You have to pay a fee to have this feature.
-If you haven't opted for the Fixed Rate Lock, the interest rate(s) that applies to your home loan may increase before you draw your loan even if your letter of offer specified a Fixed Rate.
+You have to pay a fee for this feature.
+If you haven't opted for the Fixed Rate Lock, the interest rate(s) that applies to your home loan may increase or decrease before you draw your loan even if your letter of offer specified a differFixed Rate.